wenzelm/slidr-sloppr/README.md

 <a name="general"></a>
 ### General options for both pipelines

-Both SLIDR and SLOPPR share general options for data input and output.
+SLIDR and SLOPPR share general options for data input and output:

 `-o <dir>`
 Path to output directory.
 If unspecified, the output directory is "./SLIDR_[date+time]" or "./SLOPPR_[date+time]"